Honolulu City Guide

 Quick facts

-• Honolulu contains the only royal palace found anywhere in the United States.
+• Iolani Palace stands as the only official royal palace located in the United States.

 🏛️